zpatten/ztk/README.md

 - **ZTK::Template**

   Easily create Erubis based content with this class.
 Read more at the [ZTK::Template](http://zpatten.github.io/ztk/ZTK/Template.html) documentation.

+- **ZTK::UI**

+  UI management; this class encapsulates STDOUT, STDERR, STDIN and a Ruby logger; as well as some other helpful flags.
+This allows you to easily present a unified UI interface and allows for easy redirection of that interface (really helpful when using StringIO's with rspec to test program output for example).
+Read more at the [ZTK::UI](http://zpatten.github.io/ztk/ZTK/UI.html) documentation.

 # RUBIES TESTED AGAINST